bopohaa/CsvParser/README.md

 Fast read data with CSV format according to RFC4180 with small extensions.
 Best solution for parse very large data files

+### Key Features
+* Speed
+* Support standart RFC4180
+* Support async read operations for a network or some other slow to read functionality
+* No dependencies and a simple code base
+* Simple to use

 ## Usage example

 ```C#